 - Heart or blood vessel disease or

 - Stroke, history of—Use with caution.
 May make these conditions worse.

 A doctor or other trained health professional will give you this medicine.
 This medicine is used as an irrigating solution during eye surgery.

 Your doctor will check your progress closely while you are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur:
+Check with your doctor or nurse immediately if any of the following side effects occur:

-- Blurred or decreased vision
+- Blurred vision or other changes in vision

 Other side effects not listed may also occur in some patients.
 If you notice any other effects, check with your healthcare professional.